 I enrolled in a psychology class at the evening adult high school, got a full-time job as a delivery driver, and rented a tiny apartment.
 At 17-18, I became the first person among my boys’ home and public high school friends to have a full-time job, an apartment, and a car.

 I would call them micro studios.
 Here’s their layout.
-They had a single medium-size window and entry door at one end.
-And a tiny bathroom with a toilet, small sink, and a small tile enclosed shower at the other end.
-There was a small built-in floor to ceiling closet on either side of the bathroom door that created a two-foot hallway.
+They had a single medium-sized window and entry door at one end.
+And a tiny bathroom with a toilet, a small sink, and a small shower at the other end.
+There was a small built-in floor-to-ceiling closet on either side of the bathroom door that created a two-foot hallway.
 Next to the window near the entrance was an amazing multipurpose kitchenette.
-It was an all-in-one unit that had two electric cooking burners and small sink on top and a small refrigerator and storage area on the bottom.
+It was an all-in-one unit that had two electric cooking burners and a small sink on top and a small refrigerator and storage area on the bottom.
 I’ve never seen anything like it before or since.
 The rest of the floor space only had enough room for a tiny table and one or two small chairs.

-Both of these twin micro studio apartments were built side by side at the rear of the buildings just in front the garages.
+Both of these twin micro studio apartments were built side by side at the rear of the buildings just in front of the garages.
 They were both adjoined by their bathroom walls.
-Two one bedroom apartments sat on top of these micro studios and the garages behind them.
+Two one-bedroom apartments sat on top of these micro studios and the garages behind them.

 For a while, I had a friend in the micro studio next to me and a friend in one in the sister building down the street.
 We all got pretty creative in making the most of our tiny spaces.
 My friend in the twin building down the street did an incredible job making his micro apartment look much, much bigger by installing an absurd number of 12×12” mirror squares on the walls and inside the cubical bed space.

 It seems that I’ve always been fascinated by and drawn to small spaces and things.
-In my early 20’s I had a one man (me) landscaping business that specialized in small yards and patios.
+In my early 20s, I had a one-man (me) landscaping business that specialized in small yards and patios.
 I also liked small cars.
 I wanted one of the first cars Honda imported to the US because it was so tiny.
 I was too young to get a driver’s license at the time, but I dreamed about having one someday.
 As I recall, the Honda N600 was about the size of the Toyota Scion IQ and it was powered by a motorcycle engine.
-I’m planning to make a micro car my next vehicle purchase.
+I’m planning to make a tiny car my next vehicle purchase.

 My love of tiny also extends to my choice of women.
 I’ve always been attracted to short, petite, tiny women, especially those with dark hair.
 I’ve had many girlfriends over the years in the 4’9” to 5’4” range.
 I’m 5′ 11″.